Fuel cell bus: Comparison with battery electric buses

 Buses powered by hydrogen fuel cells have some similarities with battery electric buses, as well as key differences.

 Both types are zero-emission at the tailpipe, with hydrogen fuel cell buses producing water.
+However many sources of hydrogen, including those most commonly used, are not zero-emission.
 Both are propelled by electric motors, and both have been produced by a range of bus manufacturers.
-Both have upfront costs - such as electric chargers, or a hydrogen fuelling station.
+Both have upfront costs – such as electric chargers, or a hydrogen fuelling station.

-Unlike battery electric buses, hydrogen fuel cell buses can be refuelled in around 10 minutes, compared to a overnight charge for electric buses (or an energy intensive, high current fast charge of a battery).
-Hydrogen fuel cell buses have a greater range and longer run time than battery electric buses, with a range of around 450 km before refuelling - compared to around 250 km between charges for a battery electric bus.
-Some manufacturers have used hydrogen fuel cells as a range extender for battery electric buses, allowing them to have greater range.
-Hydrogen also has a higher energy storage density of hydrogen than batteries.
-Furthermore, as batteries are made larger to increase range - they become heavier, decreasing energy efficiency.
+Unlike battery electric buses, hydrogen fuel cell buses can be refuelled in around 10 minutes, compared to an overnight charge for electric buses (or an energy intensive, high current fast charge of a battery).
+Hydrogen fuel cell buses have a greater range and longer run time than battery electric buses, with a range of around 450 km before refuelling – compared to around 250 km between charges for a battery electric bus.
+Hydrogen also has a higher energy storage density than batteries.
+Furthermore, as batteries are made larger to increase range – they become heavier, decreasing energy efficiency.
+Hydrogen fuel cell buses therefore weigh less than battery electric buses – up to 11000 lb lighter.

 Hydrogen fuel cell buses are less affected by temperature, with consistent power and range at extreme hot or cold temperatures.
 Operators of battery electric buses have reported shorter range in low temperatures, with Berliner Verkehrsbetriebe (BVG) reporting a 30% shorter range in cold weather (around -10 C).

+Battery electric buses are more efficient than hydrogen fuel cell buses on an energy basis, owing to the relative inefficiency of a hydrogen fuel cell compared to a battery.

-Costs of both battery electric buses and hydrogen fuel cell buses has fallen over time, with the cost of "fuelling" the buses with hydrogen or electricity being the key difference.
+The cost of fuelling Hydrogen buses is higher than battery buses.
+Costs of both battery electric buses and hydrogen fuel cell buses has fallen over time.

+Range extender

+Some manufacturers have used hydrogen fuel cells as a range extender for battery electric buses, allowing them to have greater range.
+For example, the Mercedes-Benz eCitaro has a range of 280 km as a battery electric model, with the eCitaro fuel cell bus having a range of 400 km thanks to a 60 kW Toyota fuel cell that recharges the battery.

 Costs

+As of 2023, research shows that hydrogen fuel cell buses are more expensive to operate than battery electric buses, owing to the higher cost of the vehicles and the hydrogen fuel used, as well as the inefficiency of using a hydrogen fuel cell compared to a battery.